CenturyLinkCloud/PublicKB/WordPress/wordpress-site-migration-to-centurylink-cloud.md

   ![](../images/wp_site_migration/wp_site_migration_00.png)

-## CenturyLink Git Changes:
+## Lumen Git Changes:

-1. Clone your CenturyLink Git repository to your desktop
+1. Clone your Lumen Git repository to your desktop

-2. Copy your wp-content/themes and wp-content/plugins from your old site into your CenturyLink Git repository (do not remove the Amazon plugins)
+2. Copy your wp-content/themes and wp-content/plugins from your old site into your Lumen Git repository (do not remove the Amazon plugins)

-3. [Sync](https://www.ctl.io/knowledge-base/wordpress/wordpress-site-updates-with-git/) your Git repository (this will force a restart of your CenturyLink WordPress Site)
+3. [Sync](https://www.ctl.io/knowledge-base/wordpress/wordpress-site-updates-with-git/) your Git repository (this will force a restart of your Lumen WordPress Site)

-## CenturyLink WordPress Hosting
+## Lumen WordPress Hosting

-1. [Install](https://www.ctl.io/knowledge-base/wordpress/wordpress-plugin-installation/) and activate the [WP Migrate DB Pro Plugin](https://deliciousbrains.com/wp-migrate-db-pro/) on the CenturyLink hosted WordPress site.
+1. [Install](https://www.ctl.io/knowledge-base/wordpress/wordpress-plugin-installation/) and activate the [WP Migrate DB Pro Plugin](https://deliciousbrains.com/wp-migrate-db-pro/) on the Lumen hosted WordPress site.

 2. Open WP Migrate Pro